Weymouth High School: History

 Weymouth High School was first established in 1854.
 The building that used to house Weymouth High in the early 20th century stood next to the Town Hall on Middle Street.
 The building that currently houses Weymouth High School opened in 2004 at One Wildcat Way in South Weymouth.
 This building was the original Weymouth South High School and most recently housed the junior high school students in Weymouth.
 The old Weymouth South High School is known as the "Maroon Building."
 The "Gold Building" was newly constructed for the opening in 2004, and was built on the site of the old South Intermediate School.
 This expansion cost the school approximately $22 million.
 In June 2021, Weymouth High School was placed into a state program for schools or districts that disproportionately suspend nonwhite students or students with disabilities.

-Athletics and activities

-Weymouth High School students partake in a range of after-school clubs and activities.
-These activities include chapters of SADD and Amnesty International, a Student Senate, a Math Team, a Concert Band, a Choir, a Theater Company, an FRC Robotics Team, and a Yearbook Committee.

 Graduation

 The minimum number of courses that one must take from 9th–12th grade are as follows: